zynayumi/libzynayumi/README.md

   portamento pitch curve is.
 Ranges from 0.0 (linear) to 1.0 (sigmoidal).

+- **YM channel enabled 0 to 2**: whether the YM channel is enabled.

+- **Pan 0 to 2**: panning level of the 3 voices of the YM2149.
+  Ranges from 0.0 to 1.0.
+Can be to set to hard left, 0.0, hard right, 1.0, or any value in between.

 - **Gain**: gain coefficient of the output signal.
 Ranges from 0.0 to 2.0.

-- **Pan0 to Pan2**: panning level of the 3 voices of the YM2149.
-  Ranges from 0.0 to 1.0.
-Can be to set to hard left, 0.0, hard right, 1.0, or any value in between.

 - **Pitch wheel range**: range [-pw, +pw] of the pitch wheel in semitones.
 Ranges from 1 to 12.